-In conditions of rainfed steppe (rainfed) agriculture gypsum application is effective under condition of average annual precipitation of more than 400 mm.
-In arid steppe zone with average annual precipitation of less than 300-350 mm chemical melioration is effective only with irrigation.
+In the conditions of steppe rainfed (non-irrigated) agriculture soil gypsum is effective under the condition of average annual precipitation of more than 400 mm.
+In dry steppe zone with average annual precipitation less than 300-350 mm chemical melioration is effective only with irrigation.

 Large doses of gypsum can be applied in stages over 2-3 years.
 The best place in the crop rotation for applying gypsum are bare fallows and row crops.
 It is usually applied under autumn plowing.
 It is allowed to apply gypsum under spring wheat and annual grasses.
 On crust solonets, gypsum is applied after plowing with incorporation by cultivators.
 On medium and deep columnar solonetz with thickness of humus layer more than 20 cm gypsum is brought in by ploughs with skimmers.
 On solonets with lower thickness of humus layer gypsum is applied in two ways: before plowing and under cultivation after plowing.
 And the ratio of the first and second parts of the dose depends on the amount of turned out by plows on the surface of the solonetz horizon: the more it is, the greater part of the dose is applied after plowing.

 Solonets and saline soils, as a rule, are found in spots among zonal soils.
 If they occupy up to 30% of the field area, gypsum is applied to solonetz spots, if more than 30%, gypsum is applied to the whole area.